 If landscape (and garden) design can be described as a response to a site, then a quick glimpse at the space that has been created for the residents of this premium architectural creation is enough to show how difficult that can be when the site consists of such conflicting features, materials and scales.

 Finding a visual language to sit comfortably with the combination of new steel and glass towers and the London-brick Georgian almshouses that surround site was just one of the challenges facing Gillespies landscape architect, Stephen Richards.
-He also had to come up with a design that would suit an awkwardly shaped site built on top of an underground car park, and which would work both as a public right of way during daylight hours and as a private refuge for the residents of the luxury apartments for the rest of the time.
+He also had to come up with small garden ideas (opens in new tab) that would suit an awkwardly shaped site built on top of an underground car park, and which would work both as a public right of way during daylight hours and as a private refuge for the residents of the luxury apartments for the rest of the time.

 The result, however, is one of the most exciting new gardens created in London in recent years.
 As Stephen explains, it was clear, early on, that the landscape would be critical in holding the site together'.
 Rather than creating a plaza, Stephen understood that he needed to create a garden that could be experienced while on the move and so he designed the space as a network of routes that can be explored.
 A central axis leads you straight through the garden, while smaller paths cross on the diagonal, with varying paving styles and scales helping to differentiate between public and private areas.